 SSL is the global industry standard security technology for establishing an encrypted (coded) link between a web server and a browser.

-To know that the connection is secure, make sure that you see this symbol when sending sensitive information over the internet.
+To know that the connection is secure, make sure that you see the lock symbol when sending sensitive information over the internet.

 A Short Introduction to SSL

 "Web servers and browsers use the Secure Sockets Layer (SSL) protocol to create a unique, encrypted channel for private communications over the public Internet.
 Each SSL Certificate consists of a public key (used to encrypt information ) and a private key (used to decipher it)."

 When you use Time Doctor, a level of encryption is established between your Time Doctor desktop application and/or web browser and our remote servers.